dkessner/processing-p5-convert/notes.md

 - Processing resets to imageMode(CORNER) at beginning of draw(); p5.js does not.

-- Classes may have multiple constructors in Processing/Java, but not p5.js/Javascript.  processing-p5-convert comments out all constructor declarations after the first.
+- Classes may have multiple constructors in Java, but not Javascript. processing-p5-convert comments out all constructor declarations after the first.

+- Class member variables are automatically initialized to 0 in Java but not in Javascript.

 - p5.js does not permit calling API functions before initialization (e.g. sqrt).
 Recommendation: put all initialization in setup(), rather than in